marks/melodykramer.github.io/_posts/2015-04-29-assuming-people-know-whats-on-social-media.md

 This is dumb.
 So I'm going to actively change it.

 I'm going to consicously start to write long again.
 I miss writing long.
 I miss thinking through an idea and turning it over in my mind before putting it out into the world for feedback.
-I'm going to distance myself from the need for constant gratification, which I think I'm addicted to, and work on shaping ideas and writing emails and writing for myself - and not necessarily for an audience.
+I'm going to distance myself from the need for constant gratification and validation, which I think I'm addicted to, and work on shaping ideas and writing because I actively enjoy writing - and not necessarily thinking of everything in terms of an audience.